Skip to main content

 • Billing

-• Organize information, assess and respond appropriately to the needs of the customer
+• Organize information, assess, and respond appropriately to the needs of the customer

 • Attend and take part in planning meetings

-• Track conference fees/charges ensuring accurate billing and customer data
+• Track conference fees/charges, ensuring accurate billing and customer data

-• Oversee conference check-in and check-outs
+• Oversee program check-ins and check-outs

-• Meet regularly with conference team leadership
+• Meet regularly with the Summer Program team leadership

 • Fulfill on-call responsibilities as part of a scheduled rotation